xela95/dmc-tp1-devops-project_management_fundamental/README.md

 ## Visual and Audio Alert Design

 The system defines how alerts will be displayed.

-- colors
+- Colors
-- icons
+- Icons
 - Sounds